ELMA365 allows you to enhance your data protection with configurable security settings. To use this feature, go to Administration > Security Settings.

 - Escalation.
 This option allows locking a user until the password is changed.

-You can require users to verify their identities before the authentication.
-You can add an extra layer of security to ensure that a user account is used by your employee and not someone else.
+You can require internal users to additionally verify their identities to ensure that the account is used by your employee and not someone else.

 To set up two-factor authentication: